-The Board of Directors set April 15, 2005 as the record date for the Annual Meeting.
-All shareholders of record who owned shares of Celanese Series A common stock (the "Common Stock") at the close of business on April 15, 2005, or their duly appointed proxies, may attend and vote at the Annual Meeting or any adjournments thereof.
-Seating is limited and admission is on a first-come, first-served basis.

-Please note that if you hold shares in "street name" (that is, in a brokerage account or through a bank or other nominee), you will need to bring personal identification and a copy of a statement reflecting your share ownership as of April 15, 2005 and check in at the registration desk at the Annual Meeting.
+The Board of Directors set March 6, 2006 as the record date for the Annual Meeting.
+All shareholders of record and beneficial owners who owned shares of Common Stock at the close of business on March 6, 2006, or their duly appointed proxies, may attend and vote at the Annual Meeting or any adjournments thereof.
+Please note that if you are a beneficial owner, you will need to bring personal identification and a copy of a statement reflecting your share ownership as of March 6, 2006 and check in at the registration desk at the Annual Meeting.